AverageAnime/create-food/README.md

 ![logo](https://github.com/AverageAnime/create-food-1.20.1/assets/150550990/473ed31f-67ad-406f-9ea4-e633aa76f49f)
 ### **About:**

-Create: Food [Fabric] is an add-on for Farmer's Delight based on expanding food content found in [Create](https://www.curseforge.com/minecraft/mc-mods/create-fabric), [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-fabric), and vanilla MC.
+Create: Food is an add-on for [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-refabricated) based on expanding food content found in Create, Farmer's Delight, and vanilla MC.
 This mod is designed with compatibility in mind, with various features to help integration with other mods.

 ### **Current Content:**
 * 350+ new food-related items, including 30+ new fluids.
 Enable/disable in the config according to preference.
 View complete item list [here](https://github.com/AverageAnime/create-food/wiki/Item-List).